 Celebrations of Grace & Gratitude:

-Again, it is with great gratitude that Contemplative Outreach moves into its 33rd year and goes forth deeply aware of the grace manifested daily in the thousands of minds and hearts of those touched by Centering Prayer, grateful for the work ahead, for the worldwide community of practitioners, and for the sustaining support of those whose generosity allows this work to flourish.
+It is with continuing gratitude that Contemplative Outreach moves into its 34th year and goes forth deeply aware of the grace manifested daily in the thousands of minds and hearts of those touched by Centering Prayer, grateful for the work ahead, for the worldwide community of practitioners, and for the sustaining support of volunteers and donors whose gracious generosity with their many gifts allows this work to flourish.

 Among the highlights are the following ...